 I was thinking that it could be more Math-or-computer-oriented where you could categorize the different algorithms used and math methods… Something more synthetic maybe… not a one by one paper…?
 Can we categorize ODE, decision tree, etc… something like that.

 Can you have your student write this?
 It can be largely reduced since we are already too long.

-Previous network inference work on plants and related species has explored several complementary approaches to ours.

-In Espinosa-Soto et al, the authors construct a Boolean network among 15 nodes (corresponding to a few more than 15 genes) to infer flower development.
-First they note that there are only a few steady states resulting from different trajectories of flowering.
-In accordance with systems theory, they call these steady states attractors.
-The initial states of the 15 genes that all go to some attractor A are called the basin of attraction of attractor A. The authors read the literature to determine which nodes induce and/or repress other nodes and then do further analysis to determine the Boolean relationships among them.
-Thus they assign relationships by hand.
+Gab: Ok.
+There is no math framework to characterize them, but at least I can escape the paper-by-paper approach.

+The approaches to network inference fall into the following categories (we include references to papers that use them).
+Virtually all approaches deteriorate as the size of networks becomes larger, some more than others.
+Fortunately, biology tends to be modular, so large analyses can be broken down into smaller ones and then recombined [Middleton et al. Vernoux, T., et al. (2011).
+The auxin signalling network translates dynamic input into robust patterning at the shoot apex.
+Mol.
+Syst.
+Biol.
+7: 508]

+Use ordinary differential equations, often based on mass action, yielding equations of the form mRNA concentration = Transcription rate - Decay rate.
+Such approaches work especially well for small networks such as auxin networks.
+[Middleton et al and Yuan et al] An issue with the mass action approach is that it assumes that different inputs interact in a multiplicative manner (product of concentration of each component) whereas the interaction is likely more complex in biological as opposed to chemical settings.

+An alternative is to use a Boolean approach which allows other logical relationships [Middleton et al and Espinosa-Soto].
+Logic gates are based on thresholds, e.g. an AND gate will fire if the minimum input reaches a certain threshold, thus permitting non-linear relationships.
+These tend to work on smaller networks than the differential equation approaches.

 Correlation techniques are automatic techniques to try to find single source-target relationships.
-To try to isolate the effects of one gene on another, several strategies make use of partial correlations.
-Schaefer and Strimmer present an analysis of Graphical Gaussian Models.
+To try to isolate the effects of one gene on another, many researchers make use of partial correlations (Schaefer and Strimmer, Ingkasuwan et al.) present an analysis of Graphical Gaussian Models.
 These models assume a Gaussian noise distribution and try to infer partial correlations (gene X influences gene Y while holding the effects of other genes constant).
-Partial correlations can be compute indirectly by computing regressions and then computing the correlations among the residuals.
-They point out that such analyses cannot be done without heuristic approximations because the number of experiments (e.g. microarrays) is always far less than the number of genes.
-This partial correlation approach has worked well for analysis of a starch circuit in Ingkasuwan et al.
+Partial correlations can be computed indirectly by computing regressions and then computing the correlations among the residuals.
+Such analyses cannot be done without heuristic approximations because the number of experiments (e.g. microarrays) is always far less than the number of genes.
+For small circuits the heuristics work well.

-Mutual information still seeks pairwise relationships among variables (as do correlation methods) but without assumptions of linear dependencies.
-Carrera et al use mutual information on 1,436 microarry hybridization experiments to try to find transcription factor/promoter bindings.
-They show good recall and precision against the 448 experimentally validated transcriptional regulations.
-The authors use mutual information with a local significance (z-score).
-This is a reasonable pairwise approach, but doesn't give weights to edges.
+Mutual information (Carrera et al) still seeks pairwise relationships among variables (as do correlation methods) but without assumptions of linear dependencies.
+The advantage is that it can be used for large scale networks, because it looks just at linear relationships, but does not try to compute the weight of one gene on another in predicting the target’s expression value.